NateRebello/Toohak/project-frontend/README.md

 # project-frontend

-[TOC]

 ## Instructions

-1. Run your backend on port 49153
+1. Run backend on port 49153
     ```sh
-    PORT=49153 npm start            # make sure you are in your backend repository
+    PORT=49153 npm start
     ```

-2. Clone this repository at another location (not within your project-backend), then `cd` into it
+2. Clone this repository at another location , then `cd` into it
     ```sh
     git clone <REPLACE_WITH_SSH_CLONE_LINK>
     cd project-frontend